pralab/elsa-cybersecurity/README.md

 In this scenario, we aim to measure how much the models' predictions change against increasing amounts of adversarial manipulations, assuming the attacker knows the features used and the model itself and has unrestricted access to it.
 A feature-space evasion attack will be performed on test applications, perturbing the feature vector with constraints to ensure that applying these manipulations to an APK preserves its malicious functionalities.
 The applied perturbation is bounded based on the number of modified features.

 ### Track 2: Adversarial Robustness to Problem-space Attacks
 The problem-space attack scenario consists of manipulating the APK files directly rather than only simulating the effect of the attack at the feature level.
 In this case, we assume the attacker does not know the target model and its features.
 An input-space evasion attack will be performed on the test applications, applying functionality-preserving manipulation to the APKs.
-The applied manipulations are bounded based on the size of the injected data.
+The applied perturbation is bounded based on the number of modified features.

 ### Track 3: Temporal Robustness to Data Drift
 In this setting, we will collect the performance evaluation of the given AI-based detectors with respect to (future) data collected over time, updating the test applications with new samples in each evaluation round.